 - This went the other way with the other members: Fred Knoblock previously had a #1 AC hit with "Why Not Me" and two Top 10 country hits, while both Thom Schuyler and Craig Bickhardt had several songwriting credits both before and after S-K-O/S-K-B's short life.

 - Robbie Williams did this to Take That when he left but after their reunion, the band have eclipsed Robbie again.

 - Though of course, Take That had already split shortly before Robbie's debut single came out (he himself had of course been sacked from the band some time before), so they weren't likely to be putting up much competition(!)
 Of course, Robbie's successful solo career does stand in sharp contrast to the failure of the remaining members' post-split (pre-reunion) solo efforts.

-- Vince Gill became incredibly popular in the 1990s, long after he left Pure Prairie League.
+- Vince Gill became incredibly popular in the late 1980s through mid 90s, long after he left the country-rock group Pure Prairie League.

 - The girl group Choice had a song "Key to My Heart" which appeared on the soundtrack for Kazaam.
 When it broke up, Sharon Flanagan went nowhere, Chrissy Conway had fair success with Christian rock group Zoegirl, and the third girl?
 Alecia Moore is now known as P!nk.

 - Wild Orchid had a couple albums, and was reasonably successful.
 Stacy Ferguson left them to become Fergie and join The Black Eyed Peas.
 The rest?
 Some voicework and songwriting, at best.

 - When Sonny And Cher split, Cher went on to have a great career in music and film.
 Sonny went into politics.
 He died in 1998, after leading the charge that led to the Digital Millennium Copyright Act.